RosettaCommons/documentation/application_documentation/erraser.md

 Input Files
 ===========

-Required file
+Required files
 -------------

 You need two files:

--   The starting stucture in standard pdb format.
-The ERRASER directly takes the standard pdb file and convert it to Rosetta format automatically, therfore no pre-processing is required.
+-   The starting structure in standard pdb format.
+The ERRASER directly takes the standard pdb file and convert it to Rosetta format automatically, therefore no pre-processing is required.

 -   A CCP4 electron density map file.
 This can be created by PHENIX or other refinement packages.
 The input map must be a CCP4 2mFo-DFc map.
 To avoid overfitting, Rfree reflection should be excluded during the creation of the map file.